 This kind of freedom is also vital in situations like a company relocation.
 While your employees make use of flexible workspaces to keep the business running smoothly, your PODS containers can handle moving and storing everything in your office.

-Small and medium business owners have a lot of choices when it comes to where they operate and how they approach their office space.
+The owners of small and medium-sized businesses have a lot of choices when it comes to where they operate and how they approach their office space.
 Think of increased flexibility as the key to creating a more nimble and efficient business.